orthecreedence/cl-async/README.md

 condition.

-If this is left as `nil`, triggered conditions will make their way to the top level and cause the event loop to exit, cancelling any pending events.
+If this is left as `nil`, triggered conditions will make their way to the top level and cause the event loop to exit, cancelling any pending events (unless you have restarts implemented in your app).

 ##### \*default-event-handler\*
 When [\*catch-application-errors\*](#catch-application-errors) is set to `t`